-Because we know that faith connects us to the values we hold most dear and that it connects us to God.
+Because we know that faith connects us to the values we hold most dear and that it connects us to G-d.

-And thus most of us have been able to withstand the withering attacks of the new illuminati - atheists all - like Sam Harris, Richard Dawkins and Christopher Hitchens.
+And thus most of us have been able to withstand the withering attacks of the new illuminati - atheists all - like Sam Harris, Richard Dawkins and the late Christopher Hitchens.

-As Chief Rabbi of Great Britain, Jonathan Sacks, has pointed out in his recent New York Times article,7 the irony is that many of the new atheists are followers of Charles Darwin.
+As former Chief Rabbi of Great Britain, Jonathan Sacks, has pointed out,7 the irony is that many of the new atheists are followers of Charles Darwin.
 We are what we are, they say, because evolution has allowed us to survive and pass on our genes to the next generation.
 Our biological and cultural makeup constitutes our "adaptive fitness."